tadhgboyle/tab/README.md

     - They should type a query first, or use some ajax to fetch data. or else it could take forever to load

 ## Issues/Bugs:
-- (Intermittent) When an error happens on order screen, it returns back with selection, but when you unselect a box it all gets NaN
+- When an error happens on order screen, it returns back with selection, but when you unselect a box it all gets NaN